 Anxiety and sleep disorders are some of the most common health issues that American’s deal with each year.
 Tens of millions of Americans struggle with some form of sleep disorder every year.
 Similarly, anxiety disorders affect millions each year as well.
 These conditions take a significant toll on a person’s physical and mental health over time.
 Plus, stress and a lack of sleep are associated with a wide variety of serious long-term health problems.
 To treat these common disorders, doctors and researchers have turned to central nervous system depressants since the late 1800s.
 Among them are barbiturates.
 However, these medications can be abused, leading to a dependency requiring help from a barbiturates addiction treatment program like that offered at Harmony Hills.

-This results in racing thoughts, alertness, paranoia, an inability to get to sleep, waking up in the middle of the night, and even seizures.
+This results in racing thoughts, alertness, paranoia, an inability to sleep, waking up in the middle of the night, and even seizures.
 Barbiturates can bind to GABA receptors and make the chemical more efficient.
 The drug can make GABA so efficient it causes sedation, hypnosis, a release of anxiety, lowered inhibitions, and even euphoria.

 Because they can cause an alcohol-like intoxication, barbiturates have been abused as recreational drugs since they first entered the market.
 When abused, they are more likely to lead to negative symptoms like heavy sedation, drowsiness, dependence, and overdose.

 Because barbiturates can cause potentially dangerous symptoms during withdrawal, it’s usually recommended that you start with medical detox.
-If you’ve developed a chemical dependence to a barbiturate, medical detox can help make sure you get through withdrawal safely and as comfortably as possible.
+If you’ve developed a chemical dependence on a barbiturate, medical detox can help make sure you get through withdrawal safely and as comfortably as possible.

-Detox may involve medication to help wean you off the drug slowly to help avoid symptoms like seizures and delirium tremens.
+A detox may involve medication to help wean you off the drug slowly to help avoid symptoms like seizures and delirium tremens.
 You may also be treated with other medications to help control symptoms.
 Detox can also help treat other medical conditions or complications you have alongside withdrawal.

 Barbiturates stopped being used as the go-to anxiety and insomnia drugs due to their relative dangers.
 When they are used for too long or abused, they may lead to chemical dependency or addiction.
 Chemical dependency can occur even with normal, regular use that lasts longer than recommended.
 Abuse is also likely to lead to dependence and addiction.
 High doses can also lead to potentially deadly overdoses.